Skip to content

 Can I force quit an app if the Task Manager is frozen?

 If Task Manager is unresponsive, you can use the Command Prompt or PowerShell.
-By using the taskkill command, you bypass the graphical interface entirely.
+Using the 'taskkill' command bypasses the graphical interface altogether.
 If the entire system is frozen, you may need to perform a hard reboot by holding the power button on your computer case.

 Does force quitting damage my computer?